 12 Awesome Easter Egg Hunt Ideas

-So when my son was 5 years old, during a year with a ‘later’ Easter, I thought it was the perfect opportunity to do our own outdoor Egg Hunt! (psst...have your seen the printable Outdoor Egg Hunt clues?!!)
+So when my son was 5 years old, during a year with a ‘late’ Easter, I thought it was the perfect opportunity to do our own outdoor Egg Hunt! (psst...have your seen the printable Outdoor Egg Hunt clues?!!)

 My husband was not as exuberant as I was about the idea.